Miguel Caetano Dias

-Miguel Caetano Dias (9 July 1854 - 26 July 1936) was a medical doctor best known for his roles as chief of health services in Goa (Estado da Índia Portuguesa) and director of the Medical School of Goa (Escola Médico-Cirúrgica de Goa).
+Miguel Caetano Dias ComA (9 July 1854 – 26 July 1936) was a Portuguese medical practitioner best known for his roles as chief of health services in Portuguese Goa and director of the Escola Médica Cirúrgica de Goa.
 In these roles, he was widely recognised for waging successful vaccination and sanitation campaigns, and was also instrumental in advocating against the closure of the medical school.